tecfu/dotfiles/README.md

 ### Vimperator

-Vimperator is a dead project and I've begrudgingly moved to Vimperator, but I'll keep the config here for now anyway.
+Vimperator is a dead project and I've begrudgingly moved to Vimium, but I'll keep the config here for now anyway.

 ### X

-This is where I have stored files that allow me to remap the native hotkeys for Google Chrome (those which are otherwise can't be remapped).
+This is where I have stored files that allow me to remap hotkeys for Google Chrome which otherwise can't be remapped.
+Think \<C-j\>, \<C-k\>.

 ## License